-Transport of hazardous waste
+Fransport of hazardous waste

-CF does not use our own equipment to treat or transport any hazardous waste.
-Third-party transporters pick up and transport hazardous waste from the facilities and deliver it to a hazardous waste management facility.
+CF does not use or own equipment to treat or transport any hazardous waste.
+Third party transporters pick up and transport hazardous waste from the facilities and deliver it to a hazardous waste management facility.

-In 2018, a total of 968 tonnes of hazardous waste was generated by CF and shipped off-site for treatment, disposal or recycling.
-No hazardous waste was shipped internationally in 2018.
+During the reporting period, a total of 2,060 tonnes of hazardous waste was generated by CF and shipped off-site for treatment, disposal or recycling; no hazardous waste was shipped internationally.

-Water bodies affected by water discharges and/or runoff
+306-5 Water bodies affected by water discharges and/or runoff

-CF treats wastewater prior to discharge as needed and in compliance with the discharge permit requirements at each of our facilities.
-A range of treatment methods are used prior to discharging the treated wastewater to a surface water.
+Water discharges are quantitatively disclosed under GRI 303-4 - Water discharge.
+CF treats wastewater prior to discharge as needed and in compliance with discharge permit requirements at each of our facilities.
+A range of treatment methods are used prior to discharging the treated wastewater.

-The following water bodies that are receiving waters of discharges from CF facilities are not significantly affected (annual discharge volume less than 5 percent of receiving water annual flow).
+The following surface water bodies that are receiving waters of discharges from CF facilities are not significantly affected (annual discharge volume less than 5 percent of receiving water annual flow):

 - Billingham River Tees

 - Courtright St. Clair River

 - Donaldsonville Mississippi River

 - Ince Manchester Ship Canal

 - Medicine Hat South Saskatchewan River

 - Port Neal Missouri River

 - Verdigris Verdigris River

 - Woodward North Canadian River

-- · Yazoo City Yazoo River
+- Yazoo City Yazoo River